 - Do I ultimately want to work for myself and run my own practice?

-Acupuncture and Massage College offers degree programs in Oriental medicine and massage therapy.
+If you're ready to take the path to holistic health, Acupuncture and Massage College offers degree programs in Oriental medicine and massage therapy.
 Our massage therapy degree comes with a certification in Shiatsu massage and hands-on experience working in our community clinic.
 Contact our admissions department for more information on how to enroll: (305) 959-9500.